trivago/gollum/docs/src/gen/formatter/templatejson.rst

 **Template**

   Defines the go template to execute with the received JSON data.
-  If the template cannot be parsed or the JSON payload could not be unmarshaled the incoming JSON data is preserved.
+  If the template cannot be parsed or the JSON payload cannot be unmarshaled, the incoming JSON data is preserved.
   By default this parameter is set to "".